Medium term note: Issuance

 MTNs can be issued with a fixed maturity date (noncallable) or can be issued with embedded call or put options and triggers where the notes will redeem early based on certain parameters.
 MTNs are most commonly issued as senior, noncallable unsecured debt of investment grade credit rated entities which have fixed rates.
 MTNs offer more flexibility to the issuer and investor both in terms of structure and documentation.
 Issuance of MTNs to investors based in the US (under the SEC rule 415) requires a separate US MTN program approved by the SEC (or relying on some exemption from registration).

 When they are issued to investors outside the US, they are called "Euro Medium Term Notes" (EMTN).
 These can allow both investors and issuers to enter foreign markets easily.
 In that case, the requirements are similar.
 Emissions must have a standardized document, called program, which can be used across all issues and the notes are (mainly) of maturity shorter than 5 years.
 Similarly to Euro-bonds, EMTNs are not subject to national regulations, such as registration requirements.
 Even though the EMTNs can be traded throughout the world, most offerings are distributed in London.

-The process starts when a company files an shelf registration with the SEC, issues a prospectus and establishes the MTM program.
+The process starts when a company files an shelf registration with the SEC, issues a prospectus and establishes the MTN program.
 Once this is done, it distributes the notes to the market, usually through investment banks, acting as selling agents, arranging the interest rates and maturities.
 When investors shows interest, the issuer is contacted and the deal is finalized and confirmed.

-Options
+Embedded options

 When issuing the MTN, the issuer can include call or put option in the program.
 With call options, the debtor have a right to repay the principal earlier than at its maturity.
 In case of decrease of the market interest rates the businesses can repay the old notes and issue new ones at the lower rates.
 As this represents significant increase in risk for the investors, it may result in higher interest rates for these notes.
 On the other hand, put options guarantees investors possibility to redeem the principal before the maturity (at some specific point of time), which leads to lower interest rates.